jorgecarleitao/pyglet-gui/README.md

                 path.append('up')
             return path

-    and the factory produces a vertex list and a texture from the specifications in the JSON file.
+    and the Theme binds a vertex list and a texture to the OpenGL from the specifications in the JSON file.

 Installation
 --------------